-OS Batch: //LOG DD DSN=ABC.LOG.DATA,DISP=MOD TNL SN20-4445 (31 December 1981) to SH20-6162-1 9.1 READING A PASCAL/VS TRACE BACK
+OS Batch: //LOG DD DSN=ABC.LOG.DATA,DISP=MOD

+9.1 READING A PASCAL/VS TRACE BACK

 The Pascal/VS trace facility provides useful information while debugging programs.
 It gives you a list of all of the routines in the procedure chain.